 - The interest rate is higher as commercial mortgages are considered to be high-risk

 - The interest rate on a business mortgage is better than on a business loan, as security against the debt is being offered.

 Why take out a commercial mortgage?

-Although there are some factors which may make a commercial sound unattractive, there are still many good reasons to consider one.
-These include:
+Although there are some factors which may make a commercial mortgage sound unattractive there are still many good reasons to consider one.